Protection of Personal Information Policies

 (c) review and revise privacy policies and procedures and documents i.e. service provider agreements, website documents, confidentiality agreements, resource material;

-(d) provide policy and procedure revision recommendations to the Registrar, as necessary;
+(d) provide policy and procedure revision recommendations to the Registrar & CEO, as necessary;

 (f) provide privacy training for the College staff.
 All new staff will be trained within 30 days of their hiring date.
 Training will include at minimum: